 Entrepreneurs: Michael Elliot

-Hammer & Nails is a nail shop for guys, providing hand and foot care in a masculine environment featuring oversized leather chairs, personal flat-screen TVs, premium sports channels, high-end headphones and complimentary beverages.
+Hammer & Nails is a nail shop for guys, providing hand and foot care in a masculine environment.
+The service also includes some extra feature making the personal flat-screen TVs, oversized leather chairs, high-end headphones, premium sports channels, and complimentary beverages.

 The founder of Hammer and Nails, Michael Elliot wanted something more than just the norm when walked into a local nail shop.

-Hammer and Nails represent more than just a manicure and pedicure salon.
+It is not just a pedicure and manicure salon, Hammer and Nails is much more than this.
 It is a grooming shop for guys.
-He opened his first Hammer & Nails salon in Los Angeles in November 2013.
+In November 2013, the first Hammer & Nails salon was opened in Los Angeles.

 |$200,000 for 5%||$200,000 for 17.5%||Daymond John|